The Bonfire of the Vanities (film): Production

 The novel of The Bonfire of the Vanities was a bestseller.
 Warner Bros. bought the rights from author Tom Wolfe for $750,000.

 The film's production was plagued by controversy.
-Among them were the acting choices.
+Among them were the casting choices.
 When the project was first pitched and Mike Nichols was attached as the original director, he wanted Steve Martin for the role of Sherman McCoy, but the studio rejected it because they thought Martin was too old for the role.
 Tom Wolfe wanted Chevy Chase for McCoy.
 Kevin Costner, Tom Cruise and Christopher Reeve were also considered for the role.

 Brian DePalma ultimately came on board to direct and offered the role of Peter Fallow to both Jack Nicholson and John Cleese (Fallow was English in the novel), but both actors turned down the role.
 When De Palma was unable to deliver an actor, the studio forced him to cast Bruce Willis, who had starred in the successful 1988 film Die Hard.

 Walter Matthau was initially offered the role of the judge, but demanded a fee of $1 million.
 The producers balked at meeting his price and signed Alan Arkin instead for a modest $150,000.
 Arkin was then replaced by Morgan Freeman when the studio decided to change the judge's ethnicity from Jewish to African American in order to respond to criticism of the film's racial politics, and dialogue was added to have the judge denounce the manipulative actions of the main characters.
 De Palma said he "didn't want to racially polarize" the film by having "a white judge talking morality to a basically black audience."
 Arkin refused to waive his payment after being recast.
 Edward James Olmos was also considered for the role of the judge.

 F. Murray Abraham, who had a significant part in the film, chose not to be credited because of a contract dispute.
 When he was denied the billing above the title that he had requested, he took his name off the picture.

 De Palma wanted Uma Thurman to play Maria Ruskin.
-Thurman tested for the role, but Tom Hanks felt that she wasn't right for the part and, eventually, Melanie Griffith was cast instead.
+Thurman tested for the role, but Tom Hanks felt that she was not right for the part and, eventually, Melanie Griffith was cast instead.

 The studio made significant changes to the source material, making Sherman McCoy more sympathetic and adding a subplot involving a minor character, Judge Leonard White (eventually played by Freeman).